BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ## Step 5: Finding Similar Datasets using Recommendations

-In this section, you will first learn about recommendation system, then reuse the data your have integrated in Nexus in previous steps and build a recommendation system to find datasets that are similar to a chosen neuron morphology or electrophysiology recordings.
+In this section, you will first learn about recommendation systems, then reuse the data you have integrated in Nexus in previous steps and build a recommendation system to find datasets that are similar to a chosen neuron morphology or electrophysiology recording.

 ### 5.1.
 Introduction to Recommendations

-Recommendation systems are widely used in many domains, for example, steaming services provide recommendations for movies or songs, online stores generate product recommendations, etc. Such systems allow selecting the most relevant entities from the vast space of all the available choices.
+Recommendation systems are widely used in many domains, for example, streaming services provide recommendations for movies or songs, online stores generate product recommendations, etc. Such systems allow selecting the most relevant entities from the vast space of all the available choices.
 This selection can be based on different criteria, for example, various features of target entities (movie genre, country, cast), user profiles, and interactions with